9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-14/lesson.md

 <pagebreak/>

-## 1. Engage: I Have a Challenge for You (2 min)
+## 1. Engage: I Have a Challenge for You (4 min)
-- [ ] **Call and Response:** Have students do the "I Have a Challenge for You" call and response from the review lesson.
+-  [ ] **Call and Response:** Teach students the call and response.
+Teacher says: “I have a challenge for you.”
+Students say: “Bring it, bring it.”

-- [ ] **Challenge** the class to do their best during the Independent Coding Challenge.
-"Coders, today we get to use our new coding skills during the Independent Coding Challenge!
-Let's do our best to show off everything we learned during our first 13 lessons.
-Let's get coding!"
+>>“Before we get started I’m going to teach you a call and response.
+Whenever you hear me say ‘I have a challenge for you’, you will respond ‘Bring it, bring it’.
+Let’s try it.
+‘I have a challenge for you’ … (students respond ‘Bring it, bring it.’)”

+- [ ] **Motivate:** introduce our challenges for today.
+>>“You have learned so much as coders since we started our coding lessons.
+Today you get a chance to apply all of your coding skills to tackle a series of challenges."

-## 2. Evaluate: ICC I (28 min)
+## 2. Elaborate/Evaluate: Practice ICC (26 min)
-- [ ] **Assess:** Have students take the Independent Coding Challenge.
+- [ ] **Practice:** Have students take the practice Independent Coding Challenge.

-- [ ] **Monitor** the class for students with clarifying questions.
+- [ ] **Monitor** the class for students in need of additional assistance.

+- [ ] **Small Group Practice:** If necessary pull a small group of students to work with you on the practice ICC.

 - [ ] **Extension:** Have students who finish early work on the bonus playlist.
 </notable>